Skip to main content

 <child>The downstream link driven by this joint.

-<limit>Defines effort, velocity, and angular range constraints.
+<limit>Defines the effort, velocity, and angular range constraints of the joint.

 <joint name="joint1" type="revolute">